forta-network/docs/docs/sdk.md

 - `blockDateRange` - alerts returned will be between the specified start and end block timestamp dates when the threats were detected
 - `blockNumberRange` - alerts for the block number range will be returned

-The returned alerts are formatted to match the SDK `AlertsResponse` interface the looks like:
+The returned alerts are formatted to match the SDK `AlertsResponse` interface which looks like:

 ```javascript
 {